 Applicants must have experience with co-leadership in research design and knowledge dissemination.
 The applications are open to all fields related to housing.
 Examples include social sciences, humanities, sociology, geography, economics, finance, engineering, architecture, urban planning, community development, health, intervention research, and more.

 Each funded team will form a network involving academics, community groups and other interested partners.
 These teams – the Thematic Research Nodes – will link together through the National Coordination Hub.
-The Nodes will work together to create and mobilize knowledge.
+The Nodes will also work together to create and mobilize knowledge.

 Applicants can apply to develop either a Thematic Node or the National Coordination Hub.